 But it wasn’t always that way.
 The very first red-letter New Testament was published in 1899, and the first red-letter full Bible (Old and New Testament) followed two years later, in 1901.

 The idea of printing Jesus words in red was the brainchild of Dr. Lous Klopsch, who was the editor of Christian Herald magazine.

 The story goes that one day Dr. Klopsch was reading Luke 22:20, and he read the words, “This cup is the New Covenant in My blood….”
 The passage gave him the idea of printing the Words of Christ in red in the Holy Bible.
 He didn’t do the work himself, but rather gathered a group of biblical scholars to work complete the project.

 “In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood, which is poured out for you.” – Luke 22:20

 Other References to Red in The Bible

 In addition to blood, there are many other references to the color red throughout the Scriptures.
-(Note that I’m not including any references to the Red Sea).
-I won’t link to each of them.
 You can read more by finding the corresponding passages in your Bible, but red has been used in the Bible countless times to describe an item in relation to atonement, war, sin and more.